danielrive/smart-cash/README.md

 ### app folder

 Contains the application code.
-Each service has a subfolder that contains the word **_service_** at the end of the name.Inside this subfolder can be found the Go code and Dockerfile for the service.
+Each service has a subfolder that contains the word **_service_** at the end of the name, where can be found the Go code and Dockerfile for the service.

 The subfoler utils contains Go packages used by microservice code.